 Battery (Newer Macs)

 STEP 4: Under both Battery and Power Adapter settings, remove the checkmark ⬜ next to Put hard disks to sleep when possible.
 On newer versions of Mac, you may have to select Options to see this.

 STEP 4: Under both Battery and Power Adapter settings, add a checkmark ☑️ next to Prevent computer from sleeping automatically when the display is off.

 STEP 6: Under both Battery and Power Adapter settings, add a checkmark ☑️ next to Wake for network access.
 On newer versions of Mac, you may have to select Options to see this.

 Optional Step B: Click on Schedule...

 You will find the Schedule button at the bottom right of the window.

 This is where you'll schedule a time for your Mac to turn on every day.
 Again, every family is different, but we recommend at least a 12 hour window that the computer is turned on.
-Automatic backups cannot occur while the computer is asleep or turned off.
+Automatic analyses cannot occur while the computer is asleep or turned off.